wustin207/GameCode/README.md

 ---

+## Game Description

+This game is a **first person dungeon crawler** featuring **procedurally content generated (PCG)** dungeons.

+Your objectives are:
+- Defeat all enemies in the dungeon.
+- Find and enter the **portal** to progress to the next level.
+- Get as many kills as possible with as few deaths as you can.

+The game also incorporates **Dynamic Difficulty Adjustment (DDA)** to tailor the difficulty based on your performance.

+---

 ## How to Open the Project

 1. **Clone or download this repository** to your PC by following one of the methods below: